Eva King Killam

 Eva King Killam (born 1920 or 1921; died July 30, 2006) was a research pharmacologist who studied the activity of drugs on the brain and behavior, developing animal models for epilepsy and opiate dependence.

 Killam was the first woman to be awarded the John J. Abel Award in Pharmacology from the American Society for Pharmacology and Experimental Therapeutics (ASPET) in 1954, and the second woman to be elected as president of ASPET, in 1989.

-A founding member of the American College of Neuropsychopharmacology (ACNP) in 1961, she became the first woman President of the ACNP in 1988.
+A founding member of the American College of Neuropsychopharmacology (ACNP) in 1961, she became the first woman president of the ACNP in 1988.

 Early life and education

 Ellen Eva King was a daughter of Charles Henry King and Louise M. Richter.
 She had a sister Louise and an older brother, Charles, Jr. who worked for NASA.

 Eva grew up in Eastchester, New York.

 She graduated from Sarah Lawrence College with a bachelor's degree in 1942, and from Mount Holyoke College with a master's degree in zoology in 1944.

 She spent a year in the Ph.D. program at Yale University, studying zoology, but returned home due to her father's illness.
 Working as a pharmacologist at the Burroughs-Wellcome Laboratories convinced her to study pharmacology.

-She spent three years working as a pharmacologist for the Army Chemical Center with Amedeo S. Marazzi before doing doctoral work in pharmacology at the medical school of the University of Illinois in Chicago, Illinois.
+She spent three years working as a pharmacologist for the Army Chemical Center with Amedeo S. Marazzi before doing doctoral work in pharmacology at the University of Illinois College of Medicine.
 There she worked with Klaus Unna and met her future husband, Keith Killam.
-She received her degree from the University of Illinois in 1953.
+She received her degree in 1953.
 She was the first woman to receive a Ph.D. from the program.